Specialist Bowel Cancer Screening Practitioner Programme

 - understanding colonoscopy reports

-- decision-making following colonoscopy, including advanced communication, interpersonal skills, barriers to effective communication, breaking bad news, patient empowerment and patient advocacy
+- advanced communication, interpersonal skills, barriers to effective communication, breaking bad news, patient empowerment and patient advocacy

-You will be assessed via a competency-based portfolio, consisting of:
+You will be assessed via a competency-based portfolio and a 4000 word case study.

 In order to be considered for this course, you must be in post as a Bowel Cancer Screening Practitioner.

 You are also expected to:

 - have achieved a pass grade in a Diploma level programme, or can satisfy the programme team of their ability to study at this level